hiveot/hub/bindings/zwavejs/README.md

    B. just publish native values and manage mapping on the Hub C. define proper handling of multi-value properties
 1. Include DataSchema in controller configurations for properties that aren't in the zwave-js vids.
 1. Dimming duration is currently not supported
+1. Change back to JS using JSDoc for types.
+Simplifying the build process.

+## Mapping zwave VID to TD property, event and action keys

+Values of ZWaveJS nodes are identified by so-called value ID's or VID's.

+For an overview see: https://zwave-js.github.io/node-zwave-js/#/api/valueid?id=valueid

+A VID is an object with 4 fields, two are optional:
+* commandClass - numeric identifier of the [command class](https://zwave-js.github.io/node-zwave-js/#/api/CCs/index) [required]
+* property - the identifier of the property
+* endpoint - in case multiple resources exist in the same device.
+Default is 0.
+See also: https://community.silabs.com/s/article/z-wave-multi-channel-end-points
+* propertyKey - optional sub-address multiple values of a node.

+This binding uses the VID to construct a key for properties, events and actions: key = {commandClass}-{property}-{endpoint}[-{propertyKey}]

+Where propertyKey is omitted if not applicable.
+The endpoint is always provided and set to 0 for the default default.

 ## Building with esbuild